astrotime/timenomad_app/collections/_documentation/restore-app-store-purchases.md

 ### “Add-ons still don’t work…”

-If the purchases have been restored but wouldn’t work, the **app should be restarted.**
+If the purchases have been restored but wouldn’t work, the **app should be restarted**, or even better, **restart your device** as the first step.

 We recommend to **avoid deleting and reinstalling the app**.
 While that is certainly possible, it is **not** the recommended approach.